zhuorantan/teslausb/doc/SetupRClone.md

     If you are using Google Drive it is important to set the correct [scope](https://rclone.org/drive/#scopes).
 Carefully read the documentation on [scopes on rclone](https://rclone.org/drive/#scopes) as well as [Google Drive](https://developers.google.com/drive/api/v3/about-auth).
 The `drive.file` scope is recommended.

-    **Important:** During the `rclone config` process you will sepcify a name for the configuration.
+    **Important:** During the `rclone config` process you will specify a name for the configuration.
 The rest of the document will assume the use of the name `gdrive`; replace this with your chosen configuration name.

 1. Run this command:
    ```